Detection of Multiple Influential Observations on Model Selection: Methodology

-In summary, we have (\emph{i}) $\tau_{[n]}$ is marginally identically distributed, (\emph{ii}) in finite samples, each $\tau_i$ is identically distributed as the sum of $p$ exchangeable Bernoulli random variables with non-negative pairwise covariance as $p \rightarrow \infty$ (Lemma~\ref{lemma:exchangeable_variance}), and (\emph{iii}) each $\tau_i$ or $\delta_i$ is distributed as a mixture of binomials as $p \rightarrow \infty$ (Theorem~\ref{thm:tau_asymptotic} and Corollary~\ref{corollary:dflasso}).
-They form the foundation for alternative approximations to $\tau_i$ or $\delta_i$, which we present in Sections~\ref{sec:parametric} and \ref{sec:nonparametric}.
+In summary, we have (\emph{i}) $\tau_{[n]}$ is exchangeable and thus marginally identically distributed, (\emph{ii}) each $\tau_i$ is identically distributed as the sum of $p$ exchangeable binaries in finite sample, and (\emph{iii}) each $\tau_i$ follows a mixture of binomial distributions as $p \rightarrow \infty$ (Theorem~\ref{thm:tau_asymptotic}).
+They form the basis for alternative approximations to $\tau_i$ to be presented in Sections~\ref{sec:parametric} and~\ref{sec:nonparametric}.